Rangle River: Story

 The original story was written by popular writer Zane Grey while at Bermagui during his 1935 fishing tour of Australia, a period which also produced the film White Death (1936).
-Grey's original story reportely only went for two pages.
+Grey's original story reportedly only went for two pages.
 The script was adapted by Charles and Elsa Chauvel and other uncredited writers.
 It features a number of stock characters from Australian films and theatre of the time, such as the "squatter's daughter" and the "English new chum".
 It has been suggested the 1933 film version of The Squatter's Daughter was particularly influential.

 Grey later wrote up his story as a short story which was not published in a collection until 1976.
 A biographer of the author wrote, "Intended as a kind of postcard of Australia, the story is flimsy, the characters tissuey, and the setting unconvincing.
 Moreover, the storyline reads like a synopsis.
 Some scenes are feebly sketched and the dialogue often is wooden and contrived."